She was blind and insensible to many things,

 Drumming is my path.

 In March 2001, I completed three years of training and received certification as a TaKeTiNa rhythm teacher; in 2011, I completed and additional year-and-a-half of training and earned advanced certification.
-I lead TaKeTiNa rhythm meditations on the island of O`ahu and co-lead workshops on the mainland US.
-Also, I annually contribute to the Hawai`i Shakespeare Festival and occasionally to other local theater productions, providing original music.
+Until 2014, I led TaKeTiNa rhythm circles on the island of O‘ahu and co-lead workshops on the mainland US.
+I re-located and now offer rhythm circles on the Big Island of Hawai‘i, including two years of monthly workshops at Kalani Retreat Center (sadly discontinued due to the 2018 lava flow).

-My introduction to drumming was through traditional Korean music and dance.
-I studied ten years with the Halla Huhm Korean Dance Studio here in Hawai`i.dam19562006 I also spent a couple of summers in Seoul studying various forms of Korean drumming including Samulnori.
-I have had the privilege to compete four years (most recently in 2006) in the mind-blowing World Samulnori Competition.
-I’m always happy to hear from samulnori fans/students/professionals.
-My current drumming interests include African dundun, Middle Eastern dumbek and frame, and Afro-Cuban congas.
+I also spent a couple of summers in Seoul studying various forms of Korean drumming including Samulnori.
+I have had the privilege to compete four years in the mind-blowing World Samulnori Competition Screen Shot 2016-02-17 at 9.53.31 AM.